ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 {% endhighlight %}
 <code>-a</code> is a nice shorthand option to avoid the staging of content with a previous <code>git add</code> command.
 By using the option <code>-a</code> you don´t need the <code>git add</code> command, because all modified files will automatically be staged and subsequently committed.
 With <code>-m "your commit message"</code> you tell your co-workers and probably yourself why you made the commit.

+An even shorter form of committing is:
+{% highlight bash %}
+git commit -am "your commit message"
+{% endhighlight %}
+Here the option to stage all unstaged contents and the option to provide a commit message are combined in <code>-am</code>.
+You can combine multiple options in a single one like here, the only restriction is that only the last option can take an argument, like the commit message.

-If you don´t specify a commit message when firing the commit command, an editor will be opened where you have to provide a commit message.
-You can configure what editor to use with the command
+If you don´t specify a commit message when firing the commit command, an editor will be opened where you have to provide the message.
+You can configure what editor to use with
 {% highlight bash %}
 git config --global core.editor <editor-name>
 {% endhighlight %}